mattmaas/Jarvis-Assistant-for-HASS/README.md

 Jarvis isn't just another voice assistant – it's your personal AI-powered home conductor.
 With the simple wake word "Jarvis," you unlock a world of possibilities:

 - **Effortless Smart Home Control**: Command your entire smart home ecosystem with natural language.
 From adjusting lights to setting the perfect temperature, Jarvis understands and executes your wishes instantly.
+Leveraging the full power of Home Assistant's vast ecosystem, Jarvis seamlessly integrates with Home Assistant's Assist pipelines, allowing for complex automations and interactions with all your smart devices.

 - **Stunning RGB Lighting Effects**: Transform your space with vibrant, mood-enhancing lighting.
 Jarvis's OpenRGB integration lets you create the perfect ambiance for any occasion, all with a simple voice command.